Skip to content

 I also felt like an imposter because all I had experience sailing was optis and occasionally a laser while growing up.
 I did not know the specifics around the 2-person boat, the 420.
 Thankfully, the sailors had already learned the way of how to sail them and they ended up teaching me more than I already knew.
 All they needed was my encouragement.
 Leaders feel like imposters because they need to act as their future selves in their present shoes.

 So, are leaders born or created?
-They are a culmination of their experiences they live out and learn to be agile.
-Curveballs get thrown and the leader comes out from within them.
-Leaders are created.
+Leaders are a culmination of their experiences, which they live out and learn to be agile.
+Curveballs get thrown, and the leader comes out from within them.

 Next